 Pamela Lamb is an SSHRC-funded doctoral student in the Department of Integrated Studies in Education at McGill University.
-Her background is broadly interdisciplinary with training in nursing (RN), women’s studies (BA Honours), and media studies (MA).
-A supervisee of Dr. Claudia Mitchell, she is connected to the Participatory Cultures Lab as a research assistant on the IPaSS-funded project “Networks for Change and Well-being: Girl-led ‘From the Ground Up’ Policy-making to Address Sexual Violence in Canada and South Africa.”
 She has long been interested in how girls and young women from marginalized communities are challenging normative perceptions and social inequality through art and narrative.
-Using participatory arts-based methods, her PhD research investigates what happens when we shift our attention from studying structures of power to studying structures of feeling.
-She examines affect’s possibilities for building social justice alliances in the context of gender and sexual violence.
+A supervisee of Dr. Claudia Mitchell, she is connected to the Participatory Cultures Lab as a research assistant on the IPaSS-funded project “Networks for Change and Well-being: Girl-led ‘From the Ground Up’ Policy-making to Address Sexual Violence in Canada and South Africa,” and on the Pierre Elliott Trudeau Foundation funded study “Circles within circles: Transnational perspectives on youth-led participatory approaches to combating sexual violence.”

 Social Sciences and Humanities Research Council ($105,000.00 CAD), 2017-2020

 Fonds de recherche du Québec Société et culture ($60,000.00 CAD), 2017-2020

 McGill University ($25,000.00 CAD), 2016